 Blindness can also result from damage to that part of the brain which interprets the nerve sensations sent from the eye.
 Good nutrition and vitamin supply is also very important.

 For the children who are blind from birth, appropriate educational services are needed from the age of two.
 An entire school programme has to be designed to suit their needs.
-They have to be educated by non-visual methods such as making more use of tactile (touch) methods, auditory and kinesthetic modes.
+They have to be educated by non-visual methods such as making more use of tactile (touch) methods, auditory and kinaesthetic modes.
 They are also taught Braille.
 It takes at least 6 months hard, concentrated study to learn Braille.
-They can be aided by reading substitutes, talking books.
-The partially sighted can be aided by large print and magnifying glasses, close circuit T.V. and other aids.
+They can be aided by reading substitutes, talking books and computers.
+The child with low vision can be aided by large print and magnifying glasses, close circuit T.V. and other aids.

 Every blind child should be taught how to become as mobile as possible.
-Sticks and canes are used to help keep a steady walking position.
+Sticks and canes are used as mobility aids.
 The child is taught 'Long Cane Technique'.
 In this a long cane is held out in front at 60" and moved from side to side just touching the ground.
 Long canes and sticks are painted white for easy identification of a blind person.